japleitez/peecko-api-doc/README.md

 $ java -jar peecko-api.jar

 **Note**
-The peecko-api.jar is a dummy API and it does not use a database.
+The peecko-api.jar is a dummy API with the sole purpose of providing the interface for frontend development.
-If you create an user it will exist only during execution time,
+The dummy API does not use a database, if you create an user it will exist only during execution time,
-the rest of the data is fake and it is provided in English only.
+The dummy API provides fake data in English and changing the User's language to another language will not have an effect.

 ## Authenticating
 The Sign-In service authenticates the user and returns a token if the user provides valid credentials (username and password).